mstanczy/RADKit-refresher/README.md

 1.9.
 Add a dummy device with these parameters:

 - Device Name: ```router-<username>```
-- Device Type: ```IOSXE```
+- Device Type: ```IOS XE```
 - Terminal:   populate username/password with a dummy record

 1.10.
-Go back to Network Console (with your CCO) and display the inventory.
+Go back to Network Console (terminal) and display the inventory.
 Do you see the newly added device?

 1.11.
 Update the inventory (run ```update_inventory```) and display the updated list of devices.
 The new device is still missing...

 1.12.
 In Service GUI create a new label (e.g. ```"Label-<username>"```) and assign it to the newly created device.
 Add the same label to your CCO user as well.

 1.13.
-In Network Console update the inventory and display the updated list of devices - you should see devices tagged with “Training” and your new label.
+In Network Console update the inventory and display the updated list of devices - you should see devices tagged either with “Training” or your new label.

 ## 2. Interactive session